Vizonex/Winloop/README.md

 pip install winloop
 ```

-You can also clone the reposity and build the extension yourself by running the command below if you wish to use or build this library locally, Note that you will need Cython and The Visual C++ extensions
+You can also clone the repository and build the extension yourself by running the command below if you wish to use or build this library locally, Note that you will need Cython and The Visual C++ extensions
 to compile this library on your own.

 ```